8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202307/content.md

 *No movement, stretch, or exercise has relieved the symptoms in the upper thoracic spine area when present.* Pain in the upper thoracic spine occurs with movement and is not present in a neutral position.

-*Massage and manual adjustment temporarily relieve the left-hand third-digit symptoms from 10 minutes to a few hours.* Pain in the left hand third digit is not present when in a neutral position.
+*Massage and manual adjustment temporarily relieve the left-hand third-digit symptoms from 10 minutes to a few hours.* Pain in the left-hand third digit is not present when in a neutral position.
 Pain is consistent when moved laterally (abduction and adduction) under its own power.
 The pain gradually increases when moving into flexion.

 How does this impact quality of life?